KlausVeronica/test-git/README.md

 # test-git
-first github repo for testing
+this is my first github repo for testing